-Spring is a special time at Westonbirt – when colour brings the arboretum to life through bold blooms, gentle wildflowers and fresh leaves.
+Spring is a beautiful time at Westonbirt – when colour brings the arboretum to life through bold blooms, gentle wildflowers and fresh leaves.

-Visit on Wednesdays in March, April and May and see for yourself with half price admission!
+Visit on a Wednesday in March, April or May and enjoy half price admission.

-As February turns to March visitors will see the first flowering of rhododendrons, azaleas and camellias, making the most of the acid soils in the Old Arboretum.
+As February turns to March visitors will see the first flowering of rhododendrons, azaleas and camellias, with a wonderful array of colours and smells in Savill Glade in the Old Arboretum.

 By mid-April, flowering should be in full swing with displays from some of Westonbirt's signature rhododendrons, including Rhododendron williamsianum with its unusual heart shaped leaves and a mass of pink bell-shaped flowers.

-In Silk Wood, spring brings a spectacular spread of wildflowers including celandines, bluebells, wood anemones and primroses.
-The arboretum’s semi-natural, ancient woodland area is an impressive sight during the spring and the freshness of the new foliage of our native trees won't fail to lift your spirits.
+In Silk Wood, spring sees carpets of wildflowers including celandines, bluebells, wood anemones and primroses.
+The arboretum’s semi-natural, ancient woodland area is an impressive sight paired with the freshness of new foliage of our native trees, it is a sight not to be forgotten.

-Early flowering cherries also begin to bloom at this time, among them Prunus sargentii.
-Visit the Cherry Collection in Silk Wood to really immerse yourself in these.
+Early flowering cherries also begin to bloom at this time, among them our spectacular Prunus sargentii.
+If you are looking to immerse yourself in cherry blooms and scents, the Cherry Collection in Silk Wood is the place to go.

-In late April to early May the glades are flooded with a sea of bluebells and in Maple Loop, the new leaves of the Japanese maples open in a surprising array of bright colours.
+In late April to early May the glades are flooded with a sea of bluebells and in Maple Loop, the new foliage on the Japanese maples open in an astonishing array of bright colours.